 A: When you draw a line down the middle of your mole, one side should mirror the other.
 If it doesn’t, it’s ASYMMETRICAL.

-B: Sketchy moles are the ones whose BORDERS are more jagged, It’s much more reassuring if its edges are straight.
+B: Questionable moles are the ones whose BORDERS are more jagged, it’s more reassuring if its edges are straight.

-D: Melanomas are usually larger in DIAMETER than a pencil eraser (6 millimeters).
+D: Melanomas are usually larger in DIAMETER than a pencil eraser (6 millimetres).

-E: Moles that EVOLVE – change in size, shape, color, elevation, or start to bleed or itch – are suspect, & should be seen by a dermatologist.
+E: Moles that EVOLVE – change in size, shape, colour, elevation or start to bleed or itch – are suspect and should be seen by a dermatologist.

 F: This is one case where a softer body part is better.
-Moles that are FIRM to the touch aren’t typically normal.
+Moles that are FIRM to the touch are not typically normal.

 G: You don't want your mole to GROW, especially not rapidly in a short amount of time, such as a few months or weeks.